-California dog bite expert witness Richard Polsky provides legal services to dog bite attorneys involved in civil litigation in California and nationwide.
-Examples of the dog bite cases in which Dr. Polsky has been retained by attorneys as an expert witness are listed below.
+California dog bite expert Richard Polsky provides legal services to attorneys involved in civil litigation in California and nationwide.
+Examples of the dog bite cases in which Dr. Polsky has been retained by attorneys as a expert witness are listed below.
 This is a representative but not exhaustive listing.

 Assumption of risk in California involving a poodle